avensam/AzureML/README.md

 The followings are results from the best run:
-The best model selected by autoML was a voting ensemble (~91.8% accurate) for learning more about voting ensemble please see here:https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html
+The best model selected by autoML was a voting ensemble (~91.8% accurate) for learning more about voting ensemble please see [here](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html)
+You can learn more about how you can automate Hyperparameter tuning [Hyperparameter tuning a model with Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters)
+For further reading to evaluate AutoML experiment results, please see [Evaluate automated machine learning experiment results](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-understand-automated-ml)

 ## Pipeline comparison